wistia/wistia-open-docs/_posts/data-api.md

 #### Example

-If you want to get your results back 10 projects at a time, starting on the second page of results, then your request URL should look something like this:
+To retrieve all projects in an account, 10 projects at a time, starting on the second page of results, then your request URL should look something like this:

 <code class="full_width">
   https://api.wistia.com/v1/projects.json?page=2&amp;per_page=10